-This endeavor is prompted by two basic observations.
-First, as has been argued by others, the relationship between this world (dunya) and the otherworld (akhira) is as important to Islam as the mind/body dualism is to the intellectual history of the West.
+This endeavor was prompted by two basic observations.
+First, as some have argued, the relationship between this world (dunya) and the otherworld (akhira) is as important to Islam as the mind/body dualism is to the intellectual history of the West.
 Second, no sustained analysis has been made in modern Islamic Studies to reflect on the dunya/akhira relationship and on the boundary that separates the two.
 The project represents the first comprehensive and systematic attempt in this direction.

 To the extent that one can meaningfully speak of a general Muslim attitude toward the otherworld, this attitude is informed by the absence of original sin in Islam.
 According to the Qur’an, Adam and Eve were expelled from paradise, but received God’s full forgiveness (20:122-3).
 They did not pass on any essential, inherited human depravity to their descendants; rather, as the Qur’an says, ‘every soul bears only its own burden’ (6:164).
 In a sense, then, in the Islamic view, paradise was never lost.
 This seems reflected in the fact that in many Islamic religious traditions – theology and law, philosophy, mysticism (Sufism), art and the popular imagination – one finds a remarkably close nexus between the two realms of dunya and akhira.
 Not only are the ‘world of the seen’ and the ‘world of the hidden’ (Qur’an 6:73) widely believed to coexist in time and in space, but they are also imagined to mix freely.
 The otherworld can break into the here-and-now suddenly and unexpectedly.
 As a saying attributed to the Prophet of Islam has it, ‘paradise and hell are closer to you than the strap of your sandal’.
 One finds reflections of this sense of the interpenetration of dunya and akhira in a great variety of intellectual and imaginative traditions in Islam.